-- Project Discussion - Where the guides can plan any forthcoming events, tours, builds etc. This channel is open to Artists, Foremen and Designers, as well as other assistants.
+- Project Discussion - Where the guides can plan any forthcoming events, tours, builds etc. This channel is open to Artists, Foremen, Designers, as well as other Managers.

 Communication between the other Guides is very important, and the discord channels must be used as a first place to share information between other Guides.